BettyRain/blockchain_project5/README.md

 #### for DoctorsApp

 GET /patients <br />
-Web Page with information about all patients in blockchain.
+Web Page with information about all patients in blockchain for a specific doctor.
 Data shows only canonical chain without forks.
 The data contains block number, timestamp, patient ID and patient information. <br />

 GET /add <br />
-WebPage to write PatientID - PatientInfo <br />
+WebPage to write PatientID & PatientInfo <br />
 POST /add <br />
 Add information by doctor, send to miners